OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 In order to use your existing physical nodes, you have to add them to OpenNebula as Hosts.
 To add a Host only its hostname and type is needed.

-.. warning:: Before adding a Linux host check that you can ssh to it without being prompt for a password.
+.. warning:: Before adding a Linux host check that you can ssh to it without being prompted for a password.

 Creating and Deleting Hosts